fredlcore/Robotan/Assembly Instructions.md

 <LI>2 x 8 pin header
 <LI>2 x 8 pin socket
   </UL>
 Except for the Wemos D1 Mini, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.
+Some boards from a collective order are still available.
+Contact robotan (ät) code-it.de if you are interested (German or English).

 Then proceed as follows:
 <BR>